The columnist Earl Wilson once wrote:

 - Bank statements

-- A property valuation by an objective third party.
+- A property valuation by a third party.

 A qualified solicitor can provide more guidance in this area.

-Can a spouse refuse to comply with a court-ordered house sale?
+Can a spouse refuse a court-ordered house sale?

 When one of the partners applies to force a house sale, both parties will make their case in court.